itucsdb1527/itucsdb1527/docs/developer/member2.rst

 |
 Datas for teams table are added as seen above.

-   ID is not added above because it is auto increment (by using SERİAL).
+   ID is not added above because it is auto increment (by using SERIAL).

    Team_Name is added between quotes ('') because it is varchar.